sourcevault/lazybindall/readme.md

 ### Why Be Lazy ?

-Using `bindall` is perfectly fine for most application but we should pay attention regarding what is happening at the margins. `.bindall` is making a copy of the data structure representing our module.
+Using `bindall` is perfectly fine for most application but pay attention to what happens at the margins. `bindall` is making a copy of the data structure representing our module.
 If Fig 1 is the data structure showing our module, then `bindall` is making a modified copy  (copy not shown in Fig 1).

 ![](images/single.jpg)
 **Fig 1** is a graphical representation of the data structure of large exported module with internal state stored in an object.